lyra/plugin-shopware/README.md

-# PayZen for ShopWare
+# PayZen for Shopware

-PayZen for ShopWare is an open source plugin that links e-commerce websites based on ShopWare to PayZen secure payment gateway developed by [Lyra Network](https://https://www.lyra.com/).
+PayZen for Shopware is an open source plugin that links e-commerce websites based on Shopware to PayZen secure payment gateway developed by [Lyra Network](https://www.lyra.com/).

 ## Installation & Upgrade

 To update the payment plugin, you must first uninstall and delete the previous version.
 Make sure you saved the parameters of your plugin before deleting it.

-To install the plugin, follow these steps :
+To install the plugin, follow these steps:

-- Goto `Configuration > Plugin Manager` menu.
+- Goto `Settings > System > Plugins` menu.
-- Upload "Frontend" directory to `[SHOPWARE]/engine/Shopware/Plugins/Community/` via FTP or upload plugin ZIP from ShopWare backend interface.
+- Upload `Lyra_Payzen` directory to `[SHOPWARE]/custom/plugins/` via FTP or upload plugin ZIP from Shopware administration interface.
-- Click on "Install/Uninstall" (+ icon) button corresponding to the PayZen plugin entry.
+- Click on "Install/Uninstall" (3 dots icon) button corresponding to the PayZen plugin entry.
+- Click on the checkbox (corresponding to PayZen) in the `Active` column to (de)activate the plugin.
+If you cannot click on the button, the plugin is not installed.

+Once activated, you can add the payment method `PayZen` to your sales channel from your Shopware administration interface:
+- Click on your sales channel from the list displayed below the Sales Channels menu.
+- Goto `General > General Settings` section.
+- Add `PayZen` to the list of available payment methods, then click the `Save` button.

 ## Configuration

+In the Shopware administration interface:
+- Go to `Settings > Plugins`.
-To configure the payment plugin, click on "Open" (pencil icon) button corresponding to "PayZen" payment plugin entry.
-The payment plugin configuration interface is composed of several sections.
-Enter your gateway credentials in "PAYMENT GATEWAY ACCESS" section.
+- Click on PayZen to display the plugin configuration interface.
+- The payment plugin configuration interface is composed of several sections.
+Set your gateway credentials in "PAYMENT GATEWAY ACCESS" section then click the `Save` button.

 ## License

-Each PayZen for ShopWare source file included in this distribution is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE (AGPL 3.0 or later).
+Each PayZen payment module source file included in this distribution is licensed under the The MIT License (MIT).

-Please see LICENSE for the full text of the AGPL 3.0 license.
-It is also available through the world-wide-web at this URL: http://www.gnu.org/licenses/agpl.html
+Please see LICENSE.txt for the full text of the MIT license.
+It is also available through the world-wide-web at this URL: https://opensource.org/licenses/mit-license.html.